Our goal is to rescue and provide care to orphaned and injured native wildlife.

 After For Fox Sake was destroyed by a tornado on April 12, 2020, the community and general public came together to help rebuild.
 At that point, we knew it was time to incorporate as a 501(c)3 nonprofit and to expand our vision to include more educational programming and more advanced on-site veterinary care.

-For Fox Sake remains a home-based rescue, and the vast majority of work— from animal care to social media management— is still done on-site by Russo, and by For Fox Sake’s skilled animal care apprentice, Erika Peel.
-We hope to ultimately expand the size and scope of our practice in the future.
+For Fox Sake remains a home-based rescue, and the vast majority of work— from animal care to social media management— is still done on-site by Russo.
+We hope to ultimately expand the size and scope of our organization in the future.

 For Fox Sake Wildlife Rescue is an accredited 501(c)3 nonprofit organization classified as a public charity.
 All donations made to For Fox Sake are tax-deductible under federal law.
 Our employer identification number (EIN) is 85-0724061.